 Hallmark Humanities students take deep dives into subjects of personal interest, guided by History Teacher Michael Alexander, Ph.D., and English Teacher and Leonhardt Family Teaching Chair Rebecca Cook-Dubin, who co-teach the class.
-The students’ topics this year are pretty impressive.
+The students’ topics during the 2020-21 academic year were pretty impressive.

 - Emma Adelson ’21: gender inequalities in veterinary medicine

 - Alessandra Alicia ’21: forced sterilization in Puerto Rican women in early 20th century

 - Rose Aloo ’22: persecution of Jehovah's Witness followers through the 20th-21st centuries

 - Truc Hoang ’22: the legacy of the Vietnam War through the eyes of Americans and the American media